-The Poetry of paint.
+The Poetry of Paint

-Angela Fewer qualified as an architect from University College, Dublin, and worked for many years as an architect both in Ireland and abroad.
-She returned to college as a mature student and obtained a degree in Fine Art from the Crawford College of Art.
+I qualified as an architect from University College, Dublin, and worked for many years as an architect both in Ireland and abroad.
+I returned to college as a mature student and obtained a degree in Fine Art from the Crawford College of Art.

-The act of painting is a liberating gesture.
+The act of painting is a liberating gesture

 "Art has a political function in the sense that it brings something life – enhancing, a desire for life"

 "In times of trouble we need even more art, and not less.
-It is not an extra, it is not superfluous, something marginal; it is something fundamental" Etel Adnan.
+It is not an extra, it is not superfluous, something marginal; it is something fundamental"

-My own work reflects the complexity and fracture of the new society we have in Ireland.
-I have been greatly influenced by the Avant-Garde of the early 20thCentury in Russia, by Cubism, by Cezanne and Ben Nicolson among others, by theBauhaus and the tradition of Modernism, but tempered by the new reality of PostModernism and pluralism, by the idea of Fractals and the emergence of thought on non- linear space.
+I have been greatly influenced by the Avant-Garde of the early 20th Century in Russia, by Cubism, by Cezanne and Ben Nicolson among others, by the Bauhaus and the tradition of Modernism, but tempered by the new reality of Post Modernism and pluralism, by the idea of Fractals and the emergence of thought on non- linear space.
 Both the philosophy and art of the Far East has impacted on my work and ideas.
 The idea of a balance between emotion and rationality is something I strive to achieve.

 Architecture has been a dominant influence on the work.
 I am interested in the manipulation of space and structure.
 I am interested in the creation of both depth and pattern, thus creating a tension on the flat surface of the canvas.